meta-rico/cplusplus/README.md

 #cplusplus

-The main file inhabit a few branches.
+The main file inhabits a few branches.